 Find more things to do in East Devon.

-Find more things to do in Dartmoor with children.
+Find more things to do in North Devon with kids.

 Introduce your little brood to the cute and cuddly animals at Pennywell Farm.
 Holding a miniature pig and feeding the lambs is a must if you visit in the Spring.